Lazy-Rabbit-2001/Godot-4-EntityBody2D/README.md

 `EntityBody2D` brings built-in gravity system, with `gravity` and `max_falling_speed` presented to make designers get fast modification on gravity settings of a body inheriting from this class. `velocity` of `EntityBody2D` is exposed in the inspector, so every developer can modify it directly to assign the body's initial velocity.
 For multi-gravity games, the instances of `EntityBody2D` are allowed to behave more physically and able to interact with `Area2D`s with `gravity_space_override` mode on and related properties adjusted.
 In addition, damp is also effective to `EntityBody2D`'s instances whose `damp_mode` is on when they enters an `Area2D` with `linear_damp_space_override`.
 In most cases, a body with `velocity` changed will perform weirdly during the progress of entering a gravity-space-overridden `Area2D`, which also changes the velocity of the body to an unexpected and unsatisfying value.
 To make the body act, especially walking on the "ground", as they should be expected to do, `autobody` mode is introduced to solve this problem.
 This property forces the body walks with its `velocity`.x fixed so that the body will not move shakingly.
-To get the `velocity`.x limited within a range, a `max_speed` is introduced, which clamps the `velocity`.x within [-max_speed, max_speed].
-But if developers want to make this implementation successfully work, `autobody` mode should be turned on.

 From v2.2, gravity is not set directly anymore, instead, like what it is done in `RigidBody2D`, developers must get access to `gravity_scale` to adjust the gravity of a body.
 Also, for developers who are willing to see external nodes, like `Area2D`, are able to affect the physics of a body easily and restore them when the affection is invalid, `max_speed_scale` and `max_falling_speed_scale` are suggested to modify to make these dreams come true.
 Just override these values when a body enters an `Area2D` and restore them to 1.0 when they leave, see how simple it is!